 Stay: I recommend Old quarter for its rustic beauty.
 We stayed in Hanoi Guest House.
 Loved their hospitality.

-Water: buy a bottle of purified water while you engage in the city tour.
+Water: buy a bottle of purified and reusable water while you engage in the city tour.

 Hanoi, the ancient city